nilic/kubectl-netshoot/README.md

 Each of the following commands will spin up a `netshoot` container with an interactive session and attach to it.

-`run` command is equivalent to `kubectl run --rm` meaning that the container will be deleted after you exit the session.
+`run` command is equivalent to `kubectl run --rm` meaning that the pod will be deleted after you exit the session.

 ```
 # spin up a throwaway pod for troubleshooting